banesullivan/gendocs/README.rst

     Note that you can also set up a base index file in your project for the ``Generator`` to append if you'd like to include a brief overview of the package.
-    We keep ours in the top level of the docs directory and pass the filename to the ``DocumentPackages`` method.
+    We simply pass the filename of our README to the ``DocumentPackages`` method.